llpeterson/congestion/qos.md

 TCP's behavior.
 Hence, this approach is sometimes called *equation-based congestion control*.

-We saw a simplified form of the TCP rate equation in in an earlier section.
+We saw a simplified form of the TCP rate equation in an earlier section.
 The interested reader is referred to the papers cited at the end of this chapter for details about the full model.
 For our purposes, it is sufficient to note that the equation takes this general form: